stabassum/JavaScript_Frontend_Project/README.md

-# JavaScript_Frontend_Project
+# Front-End Portfolio Project

-## JavaScript Single Page Application (SPA)

-#### FRONT-END PORTFOLIO PROJECT
+This project is a Single Page Application (SPA) that uses a Rails API back-end and a JavaScript + HTML + CSS front-end per assignment specifications.

-Getting Started
+## Getting Started
+To run this app locally, you will need to have [Rails](https://rubyonrails.org/) installed.
+Once you do, navigate to the Rails back end located at: `./front-end-portfolio-project/back-end` and run the following commands in terminal:
+1. `$ rails db: migrate` to run the ActiveRecord migrations.
+2. `$ rails db: seed` to seed the database.
+3. `$ rails s` to boot up the Rails server.
+With the Rails back end API server running, open a browser and navigate it to the following file location:
+`front-end-portfolio-project/front-end/index.html` and the front end should automatically populate with data from the server.
+The page should look similiar to the drawing below entitled: *Application Features*

-About This App
+## About This App
-To start the application, cd (change directory) to the “back-end” folder and run the following:

-rails db:migrate
-rails db:seed
-rails s

-The above three commands will do the following sequentially:

-Create the database table with the associated columns Seed the database table with data
-Start the server

-Once you have started the rails server, go to the front-end folder and “double-click” index.html You should land on the applications homepage.

-What this app allows users to do:
+This app is designed for volunteers to register for projects in an emergency response or direct impact on community positively during the COVID-19 times of diffculty.

+## What Exactly Is This Application Supposed to Accomplish for the User!?
->> Once the app is started, the user is directed to the home page where they will see a form on the top of the screen to add/create a new volunteer for the COVID pandemic.
+Once the app is started, the user is directed to the home page where they will see a form on the top of the screen to add/create a new volunteer for the COVID pandemic.

->> Below the volunteer form is displayed the users who are currently registered to volunteer for covid.
+Below the volunteer form is displayed the users who are currently registered to volunteer for covid.

->> Beneath each volunteer are a list of projects they are registered to volunteer for.
+1. Beneath each volunteer are a list of projects they are registered to volunteer for.
 If a volunteer is not registered for any projects, then there is no list of projects displayed beneath their volunteer information.

->> A user can create a new volunteer and delete a volunteer
+2. A user can create a new volunteer and delete a volunteer

->> A project that a volunteer registers (create) for can be deleted or edited.
+3. A project that a volunteer registers (create) for can be deleted or edited.

 Functionalities: